ganboing/sifive-trace-decoder/README.md

 To build under windows, you will need to install both MinGW-W64 and MSYS.

-MinGW-w64:
+MinGW-w64 (with gcc 8.1.0:

-MinGW-w64 can be downloaded from https://sourceforge.net/projects/mingw-w64/.
+A working MinGW-w64 installer can be downloaded from [sourceforge](https://sourceforge.net/projects/mingw-w64/files/Toolchains%20targetting%20Win32/Personal%20Builds/mingw-builds/installer/mingw-w64-install.exe).

 If you are planning on using eclipse, install MinGW-w64 in a folder with no spaces in the path (for example, do not install it in Program Files).
 Chose the x86-64 architecture when installing.

 You will also need to edit your PATH environment variable to include MinGW-w64.
 If for example, you installed MinGw-w64 in c:\mingw, you should add c:\mingw\bin to your path.